pysat/pysat/docs/new_instrument.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If provided, pysat supports the definition and use of keywords for an instrument module so that users may trigger optional features.
+If provided, pysat supports the definition and use of keywords for an instrument module so that users may define their preferred default values.
 A custom keyword for an instrument module must be defined in each function that will receive that keyword argument if provided by the user.
 All instrument functions, ``init``, ``preprocess``, ``load``, ``clean``, ``list_files``,